frc2609/practice-repo/basic-commands.md

 Pushes the committed files to Github.
 If you are pushing a branch, you will need to use `git push -u origin <branch-name>`.

 Example: `git push -u origin fy-add-auto-code`

+It is a good idea to push all your changes when you are done for the day.
+This acts as a backup for your code in case the files on your computer become corrupted.
+It also allows others to see the work you've done so if you made an important change that someone needs, then they will have access to it.

 ---